tzelleke/flask-dash-app/README.md

 # Flask Dash App

+!!Note: The default branch changed from `master` to `main`!!

+See this [gist](https://gist.github.com/danieldogeanu/739f88ea5312aaa23180e162e3ae89ab) for information on how to follow up in your fork.

+---

 This is a demo application that can serve as a starter project template.

 - [Base image Python 3.11](https://github.com/tiangolo/uwsgi-nginx-flask-docker)